peekknuf/InfoSec-Kafka-pipeline/README.md

    - **Kafka Consumer** processes the log streams and prepares them for storage.

 4. **PostgreSQL(TimescaleDB)**:
-   - Kafka Consumer writes parsed, processed logs into a PostgreSQL database with TimescaleDB.
+   - Kafka Consumer writes parsed, processed logs into a PostgreSQL database with TimescaleDB extension.

 5. **Visualization**:
    - **Superset** is used to create dashboards for insights from the log data.